 You've all heard of it before of course - the famous ham and bean soup based on the one on the menu at the Senate every day.
 Like any legendary food, there is debate over who should be credited with creating it.
 One story attributes it to Senator Fred Dubois of Idaho, whose version includes mashed potatoes.
 Another credits Senator Knute Nelson of Minnesota, whose recipe does not include the potatoes, but adds braised onion.
 I sort of combined the best of the two with a few of my own twists, to create this version.

 Senate bean soup is made with navy pea beans, rather than other white beans such as the northern beans.
 Though I have, typically, I am finding that with the low and slow cook involved, smaller white beans don't really need to soak or speed cook.
+Since some folks seem to prefer soaking, I have included that in the instructions.
 I prefer Camellia brand beans, but use whatever brand you like.

 The key to making this soup super flavorful as always though, is first creating a stock from the ham hocks or ham bone used.
 I try to always keep a few hocks in the freezer and typically buy the store brand of whatever is available, but The Cajun had picked up this big, fat, beautiful and meaty package of Smithfield pork hocks on his last stop for me.
 I used the larger piece shown on the left for this pot of beans.
 I have to admit the Smithfield hocks are a better quality, larger and much meatier.
 I may have to rethink my generics on this.

 If you don't have a very meaty pork hock, you'll definitely want to add in some chopped smoked ham with this soup, so it's a good time to pull out one of those holiday chunks you saved in the deep freeze.
 I use a pretty standard stock recipe of celery, carrot, onion, parsley, bay leaves and whole peppercorns, and let that go for a good hour before going forward with the rest of the recipe.